burgyl/SelfUpdatingApp/README.md

 Based on [*Implement an in-app update function*](https://medium.com/grandcentrix/implement-an-in-app-updater-1f50fbc38416) by Tom Seifert.

 ## Requirements
+Works on Android API 21 (5.0, Lollipop) and above (because of OkHttp).
 Your releases' tags must be the code version of the app and an APK must be in the binaries.

 ## What it does